muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

     |     | simple collections     | * separate elements in Calendar-*, Geographic-* lits
     ------+------------------------+---------------------------------------
     ..    | intervals/ranges       | * pair separator in Interval/Ivl-Set/Ivl-Bag selectors
-          |                        | * pair separator in Heading literals for ordered attr ranges
     ------+------------------------+---------------------------------------
     %     | tuples/heterogeneous   | * indicates that tuples are featured
           |                        | * not currently used by this grammar